Written by Magdalena Pasikowska-Schnass,

 Interpretation into and between SLs is necessary in communication between deaf and hard-of-hearing persons and other communities, or among themselves.
 Debates in the European Parliament are rendered in sign language for those Members who need it.
 Since the ratio of sign language users to interpreters varies among Member States, as does the quality of interpretation, in 2016 the EP adopted a resolution on professional SL interpreters, and backed the introduction of international sign language interpretation for all plenary debates.

 The Erasmus+ programme has supported training sessions on SL interpreting and a course in quality in educational interpreting, co-organised by the European Forum of Sign Language Interpreters.
-An Insign pilot project, ‘Real-Time Sign Language Application and Service’ (on communication between the deaf or hard-of-hearing and the EU institutions, funded by the Commission), and a research SignSpeak project have investigated the potential of ICT in providing real-time interpretation into sign languages.
+An Insign pilot project, ‘Real-Time Sign Language Application and Service’ (on communication between the deaf or hard-of-hearing and the EU institutions, funded by the Commission), and a research SignSpeak project have investigated the potential of information and communication technology (ICT) in providing real-time interpretation into sign languages.

 A study for the Scientific Foresight Unit of EPRS – ‘Language equality in the digital era.
 Human Language Project’ – analysed language technologies applied to human languages and their contribution to language teaching, learning, translation and interpretation.
 It identified the lack of multilingual data on sign language as a significant barrier for researchers in sign language technologies and for progress in this area.

 In September 2018, in a recital to an own initiative resolution, the EP recognised that sign languages, being an element of Europe’s linguistic diversity, need to be supported by language technology.
 ICT solutions could be helpful in providing sign language interpretation.
-ICT is also seen as a factor for accessibility to audiovisual media services, in a recital of the Audiovisual Media Services Directive due to be adopted in plenary in October.
+ICT is also seen as a factor for accessibility to audiovisual media services, in a recital of the Audiovisual Media Services Directive adopted in plenary in November 2018.

 Download this at a glance note on ‘Sign languages in the EU‘ in PDF.